Twelve-Day War: In Israel

 On 25 June, Israeli defense minister Katz signed an order to designate the Central Bank of Iran and other Iranian banks as terrorist organizations because they were allegedly financing Iranian militant groups the day after the ceasefire agreement.
 He said that his move was made to target "the heart of the Iranian regime's terror financing system, which funds, arms and directs terror throughout the Middle East".

 Although most Iranian missiles launched at Israel during the war were intercepted, 36 are known to have directly impacted Israel, causing significant damage.
 Seven missiles struck oil and power facilities, and six hit five military and intelligence facilities, including the Tel Nof Airbase and Camp Glilot, which contains the main base of Unit 8200.
 The Wall Street Journal reported that in the final days of the conflict Israel's inventory of defensive missiles was depleting, raising concerns regarding the effectiveness of its long-range missile defense systems.
 Iran adapted its missile tactics during the 12-day conflict, increasing its success rate from 8% to 16% by using more advanced, longer-range missiles and varying attack patterns, exposing vulnerabilities in Israel's sophisticated missile defense systems.
 Iran's most effective strikes occurred on 22 June, when 10 out of 27 missiles hit Israel.

-The true extent of damage caused by Iranian attacks is not known due to tight rules enacted by Israely military censorship.
-The Haifa refinery, the largest in Israel, was entirely shut down for two weeks and was not expected to reach full capacity until October, incurring a loss of around US $300 million.
+The Haifa refinery, the largest in Israel, was entirely shut down for two weeks and was not expected to reach full capacity until October, incurring a loss of around US$300 million.
 Central Bank Governor Amir Yaron told Bloomberg that the war with Iran had cost Israel about 20 billion shekels (US$5.9 billion), or about 1% of its gross domestic product.
 He predicted that Israel could face a budget deficit.

 During the war, the IDF occupied 250 Palestinian homes in the West Bank, expelling the residents and turning them into temporary military bases.
 On their return days later, multiple families reported extensive damage, filth and theft.

 A report from The Daily Telegraph, utilizing radar data from Oregon State University that monitors bomb damage in conflict areas through satellite images, revealed that Iranian missiles hit several important military sites with "remarkable accuracy."
 These targets included the Tel Nof Airbase, the Gelilot intelligence base, and the Ziporit facility for armor and weapons manufacturing.
 In total, the Iranian missile attacks caused 28 deaths, destroyed 2,305 homes within 240 buildings, damaged two universities and one hospital, and forced over 13,000 Israelis to evacuate their homes.

+By 20th June 2025, at least 8,000 were reported to be homeless.
+By 24th June 2025, the war had left at least 15,000 Israelis homeless.